 ['4 Stars',1],['3 Stars',1],['2 Stars',0],['1 Star',3],['Bomb',0]

 Browse More Rock Climbing Classics in Jerry's Quarry

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Jerry's Quarry:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Jerry's Quarry:

 Featured Route For Jerry's Quarry

 Equinox 5.12c 7b+ 27 IX- 27 E6 6b California